kolbasa/cordova-plugin-apkupdater/README.md

 You may want to ask the user for this permission before installing the first update.
 The following two methods `canRequestPackageInstalls` and `openInstallSetting` are intended for this purpose.

-If you are installing an **XAPK** file with **OBB** data, then you must also ask for the external storage permission.
-The installation of OBB data is only possible if both calls `canRequestPackageInstalls()` and `isExternalStorageAuthorized()` return `true`.
-If both permissions have been granted, the app will restart itself.

 ### canRequestPackageInstalls()